Types of Fabric for Furniture: What is the Best Upholstery Fabric

 Disadvantages:

-• Can be expensive, especially high-quality wools
+• Can be expensive, especially high-quality wool

 • Requires professional cleaning